xyperine/Icons-Creator/README.md

 If you are using URP, please make sure the depth texture is enabled.

-Unity version - 2021.3+
+#### Editor version

+It should be fine if you are using 2021.3+, however, I didn't really test any other versions.

+*I will update this section if I will try other editor versions.*

 ### Important notes

+- The tool can only be used in Edit mode.
-- The tool uses a special scene named Icons_Creation, it comes with the package.
+- The tool is using a special scene named `Icons_Creation`, it comes with the package.
 It is used to set the objects and render them to the icons.
 Please don't do anything with this scene, just ignore it.
-If you accidentally modified it - delete it, and the tool will regenerate it.
+If you accidentally modified it - delete it, and it will be regenerated next time you open the tool window.
 - Please notice that the tool does load, set active, and unload a special scene every time it creates an icon.
-So, if you are using EditorSceneManager events, keep it in mind.
+So, if you are using `EditorSceneManager` events, keep it in mind.

 ### Install